Dogs Available for Adoption: (See our adoptable dogs on Petfinder)

 If you don’t find the right dog for you on your first visit, keep coming back.
 We find homes for hundreds of dogs every year.

-Our adoption fee for dogs is $165 and for puppies (7 months or younger) is $250.
+Our adoption fee for dogs is $175 (7 months or older) and for puppies (less than 7 months) is $250.
 We will sometimes consider a lower adoption fee for an animal with special needs, such as a dog with health problems that will require ongoing medical attention.

 Your adoption fee includes: